Sequencing - Work in Progress

 Sequencing Chemistry

-HiFi (Circular Consensus Sequencing) vs. CLR
+HiFi vs. CLR

-- CLR (Continuous Long Read): Long SMRTbells (>40 kb inserts) are sequenced with a single polymerase pass.
-Raw accuracy is ~85–90% (Q10–Q15), with errors dominated by insertions and deletions.
-CLR reads can exceed 100 kb.
+PacBio operates in two primary modes.
+HiFi (CCS) = the polymerase makes ≥3 full passes (typically 8–15) around a short SMRTbell (10–20 kb insert).
+Subreads from each pass are computationally aligned into a single consensus read with accuracy ≥Q30 (99.9%).
+Tradeoff: insert size is capped by polymerase processivity; read lengths are 10–25 kb at Q30+.
+CLR (Continuous Long Read) = long SMRTbells (>40 kb inserts) are sequenced with a single pass.
+Raw accuracy is ~85–90% (Q10–Q15) with errors dominated by indels.
+CLR reads exceed 100 kb.
 Useful for scaffolding, structural variant detection, and de novo assembly when combined with HiFi data.

 Kinetic Base Modification Detection